anilabraham-IT/IntuneEDU/IntuneEDU/how-do-i-add-devices-ios.md

 > [!NOTE]
 > Your devices need access to the Internet and your account must have enough Intune for Education device licenses available to complete setup.
 Find out more in this [Assign licenses to users article](https://docs.microsoft.com/intune/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-4).

-## Enroll iOS devices
+## Enroll your devices
-Initial device startup may be completed by you--the admin--, teachers, or students. iOS devices are enrolled with a pre-configured device profile, so no further configurations are necessary.
+iOS devices are enrolled with a pre-configured enrollment profile.
+Aside from the basic configurations in these steps, no further configurations are necessary.

-If students and teachers are part of the initial device setup, consider creating a set of documentation for them.
+These steps can be done by a delegated admin, such as a teacher or IT person, or by your students.
+If students and teachers are part of the initial device setup, consider pointing them to this article.

 1. Turn on your iOS device.
 2. After you select your **Language**, connect your device to Wi-Fi.
 3. On the **Set up iOS device** screen, select **Set up as new device**.
 4. After you're connected to Wi-Fi, the **Configuration** screen appears, with:

-**[Your School] will automatically configure your device.**
+**[Your School] will automatically configure your device.
+Configuration allows [Your School] to manage this device over the air.**

-   **Configuration allows [Your School] to manage this device over the air.
-An administrator can help you set up email and network accounts, install and configure apps, and manage settings remotely.
+**An administrator can help you set up email and network accounts, install and configure apps, and manage settings remotely.
 An administrator may disable features, install and remove apps, monitor and restrict your Internet traffic and remotely erase this device.**

 **Configuration is provided by:
    [Your School's] iOS Team
    [Address]**

-6. Agree to the **Terms and Conditions** and decide whether you want to send diagnostic information to Apple.
+5. Agree to the **Terms and Conditions**.
+Then decide if you want to send diagnostic information to Apple.
-7. Once you complete your enrollment, your device may prompt you to take more actions.
+6. After you complete enrollment, you may receive a prompt to take more actions.
 Some of these steps might be entering your password for email access or setting up a passcode. //lenewsad What is involved?

 ## Find out more
 - [Find out more about the **Set up School PCs** app](https://docs.microsoft.com/education/windows/use-set-up-school-pcs-app)